carlospnav/5newtechs/README.md

 *do not hesitate to ask*.
 When you are finished you don't need to submit a PR, just send us an email and we will analyze your fork.

-Please, do not open pull requests nor create a public repository as your code becomes available to other users. _If you open a pull-request or create a public repository your fork will be deleted and you will be automatically disqualified._
+Please, do not open pull requests nor create a public repository as your code will become available to other users. _If you open a pull-request or create a public repository your fork will be deleted and you will be automatically disqualified._